1900 Summer Olympics

-The Games were held as part of the 1900 World's Fair.
-In total, 1226 competitors took part in 19 different sports.
+The Games were held as part of the 1900 Exposition Universelle (World's Fair).
+In total, 1,226 competitors took part in 19 different sports.
 This number relies on certain assumptions about which events were and were not "Olympic".
-Many athletes, some of whom had won events, were unaware that they had competed in the Olympic Games.
+Many athletes, some of whom had won events, were unaware they had competed in the Olympic Games.
 Women took part in the games for the first time, with sailor Hélène de Pourtalès, born Helen Barbey in New York City, becoming the first female Olympic champion.
 The decision to hold competitions on a Sunday brought protests from many American athletes, who traveled as representatives of their colleges and were expected to withdraw rather than compete on their religious day of rest.